AlaaElnakeeb81536/Pizza-Sales-using-SQL/README.md

 8-Join relevant tables to find the category-wise distribution of pizzas.

-Group the orders by date and calculate the average number of pizzas ordered per day.
+9-Group the orders by date and calculate the average number of pizzas ordered per day.
-Determine the top 3 most ordered pizza types based on revenue.
+10-Determine the top 3 most ordered pizza types based on revenue.
-Calculate the percentage contribution of each pizza type to total revenue.
+11-Calculate the percentage contribution of each pizza type to total revenue.
-Analyze the cumulative revenue generated over time.
+12-Analyze the cumulative revenue generated over time.
-Determine the top 3 most ordered pizza types based on revenue for each pizza category.
+13-Determine the top 3 most ordered pizza types based on revenue for each pizza category.
 ---------------------------------------------------------------------------
 # Data Understanding with some snapchots
 -Calculate the percentage contribution of each pizza type to total revenue.